 - Operating Expenses

 In many cases, landlords end up with so many deductions that they show a net loss when calculating their gross rental income.
 In these cases, you’ll owe no tax on your rental income.
-This tends to be more common during the first few years of owning rental property, when your rents that you’re charging may be lower, and you may be claiming more for depreciation.
+This tends to be more common during the first few years of owning rental property, when the rents may be lower, and you may be claiming more for depreciation.

 In fact, in some cases, you may show a loss for tax purposes, even if you’ve actually earned more income than you’ve paid in expenses –due to the often-significant deductions of mortgage interest and depreciation.